 1. People assume you’re someone else.

-Let me explain – if you ask anyone living in Doha about who is supposed to be behind the wheel of a land cruiser, I can assure you that nobody would say “a fair-skinned expat female in her 30s” 😀 According to common knowledge, I should be either a middle-aged family driver with a thick mustache, or a local gentleman in a spotlessly white thobe and fancy leather slippers.
+Let me explain – if you ask anyone living in Doha about who is supposed to be behind the wheel of a land cruiser, I can assure you that nobody would say “a fair-skinned expat female in her 30s” 😀 According to common knowledge, I should be either a middle-aged family driver with a thick mustache, or a local gentleman wearing a spotlessly white thobe and fancy leather slippers.
 You can imagine the surprised stares I’m getting daily!

 2. Your car’s trunk becomes a mobile storage solution for literally anything!

 I can tell you, a land cruiser’s trunk is more capacious than an average-sized closet.
-I drive around with all our beach equipment, Danny’s stroller, and some random junk that I’m not bothered to unload, and I could still go to Ikea and bring home 10 pieces of disassembled furniture 😉 Unfortunately, things tend to get lost in there pretty much all the time (kind of like in an average lady’s handbag ;)).
+I drive around with all our beach equipment, Alexander’s stroller, and some random junk that I’m not bothered to unload, and I could still go to Ikea and bring home 10 pieces of disassembled furniture 😉 Unfortunately, things tend to get lost in there pretty much all the time (kind of like in an average lady’s handbag ;)).

 3. The left lane on any highway becomes your second home.